simonsdave/ecs/tests/load/README.md

 >
 ```

-* final thing ... load tests are intented to stress an ECS deployment
+Final thing ... load tests are intented to stress an ECS deployment
 and generate traffic that looks a lot like a DoS attack.
 the typical ECS deployment has per node rate limiting rules in place
 ie. nodes have defenses in place to protect themselves again DoS